 Essentially, there are two distinctly different methods of treating heartworm disease in dogs.

-- Monthly administration of ivermectin-based heartworm preventive medications alone is sometimes used as a second method of heartworm treatment.
+- Monthly administration of ivermectin (or other macrocytic lactone)-based heartworm preventive medications alone or in conjunction with the antibiotic doxycycline is sometimes used as a second method of heartworm treatment.
 This is referred to as the "slow kill" or "soft kill" method.

 There is a risk of complications occurring with both treatment methods.